bershin/Bible/Languages/13.DOM-Selection/Readme.md

     - Id -> `document.querySelector('#main')`
     - Attribute -> `document.querySelector('input[type="password"]')`
 - querySelectorAll: Can select every thing.
 Returns a NodeList()[]
-    - NodeList is same like HTMLCollection
+    - "NodeList" is same like "HTMLCollection"
     - has forEach